 Working With The National Park Service

-Majestic Mountain Outfitters operates concessions in the Wrangell- St. Elias National Park & Preserve and the Katmai National Park & Preserve.
+Majestic Mountain Outfitters operates concessions in the Katmai National Park & Preserve.
 Here are some of the ways we take care of the Park lands and resources.
-Click the logos below to learn more about each National Park & Preserve.
+Click the logo below to learn more about the Katmai National Park & Preserve.

 Learn more about the Katmai National Park & Preserve